 MCP Server: One Install, Every Client

 A dedicated walkthrough for installing the Ejentum MCP server in Claude Desktop, Cursor, Windsurf, Claude Code, n8n's MCP Client node, or any other MCP-compatible client.
 One install.
-Four cognitive harnesses available as harness_* tools your agent can call.
+Eight cognitive-operation tools your agent can call: four dynamic and four adaptive.

 Already on n8n or heym?
 The HTTP Request integration in n8n_guide and heym_guide works on every version.
 On Claude Code?
 The skill-files install in claude_code_guide gives Claude system-level routing context the MCP descriptions alone can't replicate.
 The MCP server below is the simplest install across the broadest set of clients; pair it with skill files in Claude Code for the strongest setup.